mksaraf/kubernetes-lab-tutorial/content/storage.md

 ## NFS Persistent Volume
 In this section we're going to use a NFS storage backend.
 Main limit of local stoorage backend for container volumes is that storage area is tied to the host where it resides.
 If kubernetes moves the pod from another host, the moved pod is no more to access the storage area since local storage is not shared between multiple hosts of the cluster.
 To achieve a more useful storage backend we need to leverage on a shared storage technology like NFS.

-For this example, we'll assume a simple NFS server ``fileserver-vm``	sharing some folders.
+For this example, we'll assume a simple external NFS server ``fileserver-vm``	sharing some folders.
+To make worker nodes able to consume these NFS shares, install the NFS client on all the worker nodes by ``yum install -y nfs-utils`` command.

 Define a persistent volume as in the ``nfs-persistent-volume.yaml`` configuration file
 ```yaml